Professor Shonku (short story collection): Professor Shonku O Macaw

 The next month, after Shonku has finished his experiment, an incident happens in his house.
 After returning from his prolonged morning walk, he sees the main door open and the lock broken and Newton afraid.
 Hearing sounds coming from his laboratory, Shonku rushes inside and sees that his laboratory has been ransacked in his absence and a bundle of his notebooks flying in the air on their own and going towards the open window.
 Shonku pounces upon his notebooks and a struggle ensues between him and an invisible person.
 Shonku succeeds in overpowering the intruder and retrieving his notes, but they try to escape.
 Another invisible creature arrives and attacks the escaping invisible intruder.
 Shonku recognizes both of them: Tarafdar and the macaw.
 Tarafdar manages to escape.

 The macaw reveals the entire truth to Shonku: the macaw was part of a Brazilian circus.
 Tarafdar went to Brazil a few years ago and stole the macaw from there.
 The macaw, who was already intelligent and proficient in several languages, started living with Tarafdar and learnt Bengali language from him.
 Tarafdar sent the macaw to infiltrate Shonku's household and collect the invisibility potion's formula.
-Thinking that the macaw can betray him in the future, and also to suppress his secrets which the macaw knows, Tarafdar tried to kill the bird.
+Thinking that the macaw can betray him in the future, and also to suppress his secrets which the macaw knows, Tarafdar tried to kill the bird, after successfully turning himself invisible.
+The macaw drank Tarafdar's potion, thus saving itself.
+Giving up on the macaw, Tarafdar arrived in Giridih to break into Shonku's house and steal his notes; unbeknownst to him, the invisible macaw followed him.
+The story ends with both Shonku and the macaw thanking each other.